The CCMRH Team

 Khalida Saalim

 Khalida Saalim, MSPH is a graduate of Georgetown University’s Global Health program and an alumna of Johns Hopkins Bloomberg School of Public Health with a Master of Science degree in Public Health.
 She is most passionate about maternal and neonatal health care.
 Khalida has experience working in the Greater Accra Region of Ghana as a research officer, conducting survey research on postnatal care attendance and as a stigma reduction expert, specifically for people living with HIV.
-She currently works as a Monitoring, Evaluation, and Research Specialist at RTI International.
-As a woman of Barbadian heritage and citizenship and with family members across the Caribbean, Khalida aspires to apply her knowledge and skillset to improving health for mothers and children in the region.
+She currently works as a Monitoring and Evaluation Lead at Rogers Solutions Group, a social impact firm.
+As a woman of Barbadian heritage and citizenship and with family members across the Caribbean, Khalida aspires to apply her knowledge and skillset to improving health for mothers, women, and children in the region.

 Co-Founder